AlsyCZ/projekt/README.md

 ## Support and feedback

-For support or feedback, email amrazemk@gmail.com or join our Slack channel.
+For support or feedback, email amrazemk@gmail.com.